an1mehacker/SR-Economy-Simulator/README.md

   - Type : Enterprise or Individual
   - Variation Modifier - Modifier that applies to all of its orders' prices

-### Trade Good Item (Planned)
+### Trade Good Item
-Whenever you buy trade goods, they're converted to items and placed on your inventory
+Whenever you buy trade goods, they're converted to items and placed on your inventory where you can then sell them
   - Name
   - Price Bought
   - Place of origin